The 16 Very Best Things to Do in Ironbridge Gorge

 • Black Swan, Lloyds Head, Jackfield, Telford TF8 7LZ

-Ironbridge Gorge is a family-friendly location to visit with plenty of things to do to keep the kids entertained, but if you’re looking for something outdoor and free, this is for you.
+Ironbridge Gorge is a family-friendly destination with plenty to keep the kids entertained, but if you’re looking for something outdoors and free, this is for you.
 Head down to the Ironbridge Tourist Information Centre (address below!) and walk around the back to the river edge; you will often find the ducks.

-If you’re going to feed the ducks, below is a list of recommended things to feed them, as directed by the Canal and River Trust.
-The Canal and River Trust also recommend you avoid feeding ducks bread.
+If you’re going to feed the ducks, here is a list of recommended foods, as directed by the Canal and River Trust.
+The Canal and River Trust also recommends avoiding feeding ducks bread.
 It lacks nutrition, apparently!
 For more information on feeding the ducks, click HERE.

 • Sweetcorn